HomePropertiesRentalsGuidesRegionsServicesForumsVersion FrançaiseNews

 - Metric Unit Conversion

-If you have a bank card carte bancaire then you are able to withdraw money free of charge at any cash dispenser guichets automatique with the CB logo.
+If you have a bank card (carte bancaire) then you are able to withdraw money free of charge at any cash dispenser with the CB logo.

-There are limits on how much you can withdraw in any single occasion, or over 7/30 days, depending on your type of card.
-Your bank will advise you of your limits.
+There are limits on how much you can withdraw in any single occasion, or over 7/30 days, depending on your type of card and the limit set by your bank.

 If you exceed your limit on your card, you can withdraw money from your bank, or from any other bank, by cheque.